 “Those are all part of living an ocean-positive life,” Stewart says.
 “They are the direct action pieces that we’ve been building up so that people can come together around this shared cause.”

-SeaTrees represents Sustainable Surf’s increasingly entrepreneurial approach to fighting climate change.
+Now, with SeaTrees, Sustainable Surf is taking an increasingly entrepreneurial approach to fighting climate change.
 Stewart says approaching conservation digitally syncs with the way people are living and engaging today.
 It uses a Silicon Valley-type of concept, but flips it on its head: Rather than creating a digital marketplace for profit, Sustainable Surf is using it as a means to redirect money to a worthy cause.

 “Our model is one that works with people where they are right now,” he says.
 “You can plant 10 mangrove trees in 20 seconds on our app.
 That is the speed we need to be at.
 It’s also cool and super sexy, and people are able to take real action through their phone—and they’re left stoked.”